chuckmilton/CSULB-Schedule-Generator/README.md

 * The data is also stored in a SQLite database for later use.
 * You can filter the course data by selecting certain courses you want to take.
 * After doing so, the generator interefaces with the "combo_generator" module to provide schedule combinations of available courses that avoid time conflicts.

+## CSULB Schedule Generator vs. CSULB's Schedule Planner
+Pros:
+* CSULB Schedule Generator does not require student login, therefore easier access.
+* Less steps, therefore faster process.
+* According to other students, CSULB's Schedule Planner tends to have glitches sometimes.

+Cons:
+* Must webscrape CSULB's course catalog while CSULB's Schedule Planner has direct access data.
+* CSULB's Schedule Planner is able to directly import the courses from your planned schedule into your enrollment shopping cart.

 ### Disclaimer
 This project was created for educational/demonstrative purposes.